The Concrete Blonde: Plot

-Style

-The Concrete Blonde is written in the police procedural form of crime fiction.
-In this style, the detective interacts with a wide range of individuals who assist in the investigation.

 Reception

 Author Janet Evanovich said The Concrete Blonde was "a classic in Connelly's Harry Bosch detective series--and one of my favorites".
 The Weekly Standard said that Connelly "proved himself a master of courtroom give-and-take in The Concrete Blonde".
 The Library Journal review in 1994 said "slick plot twists, fast action and fine suspense mark this excellent thriller and courtroom drama".